DrWhax/dotfiles/README.md

 dotfiles
 ========

-My dotfiles for debian buster or higher.
+My dotfiles for debian buster or higher, recommended: Manjaro.